monsoonmaelstrom/book2/book2.md

 “Outside, by the weird lawn animals with Alex and Davy, I think.
 Why?”
 Gavin asks as Liam is already moving forward with his hand on the small of my back.
 “Oh, well.
 This looks fun.
 Count me in,” Gavin says.

-I shoot him a look over my shoulder with my eyebrows raised in question, but he just grins.
+I shoot him a look over my shoulder with my eyebrows raised in question, but he simply grins.
 We go through the house, out the rear door, and across the lawn to the topiary zoo.

 Once we’re within twenty feet of the trio, I see Alex grab Davy’s arm and step back, at the same time Liam drops his hand from my back and continues striding forward alone toward Peter.
 Peter hears us behind him and begins turning toward us.
 As he completes the turn, Liam slams a hook into his ribs, and then nails him with a cross to his face that I’m pretty sure just broke his nose.
 And he’s already moving, grabbing Peter’s left arm, and yanking it around to force Peter to the ground face first.
 Once Peter’s on the ground Liam puts a knee on his back pinning him there.